zhwa/mlir-example/book/Chapter-04-Bufferization.md

 // Fusion only safe if no aliasing
 ```

 With tensors, immutability guarantees no aliasing—fusion is always safe.
 With memrefs, the compiler must conservatively check aliasing, often missing optimization opportunities.
+We'll see the power of this distinction in Chapter 10 when we optimize GPT inference, where operation fusion at the tensor level significantly reduces memory bandwidth requirements.

 ## 4.2 One-Shot Bufferization: The Transformation Architecture